Semi-Local Exchange-Correlation Approximations in Density Functional Theory: Semi-Local xc Approximations

-This defines a new type of functionals that was termed as meta-LDA (MLDA), which recover the HEG limit \xcref{LDA;X}. \Cref{eq:fxlta} has been tested on atoms (total and exchange energy) and molecules (atomization energy) for various values of the parameter $x$, and with or without correlation (e.g., \xcref{MGGA;C;hLTAPW} that also uses \cref{eq:nxlta}).
-It was shown that choosing $x=1/2$ (\xcref{MGGA;X;hLTA}) and adding \xcref{MGGA;C;hLTAPW} for correlation leads to a mean error for the atomization energy of molecules that is one third of the mean error obtained with LDA, which is however still much larger than the errors from standard GGA functionals like BLYP (\xcref{GGA;X;B88} + \xcref{GGA;C;LYP}) or PBE (\xcref{GGA;X;PBE} + \xcref{GGA;C;PBE}).
+This defines a new type of functional that was termed meta-LDA (MLDA), which recovers the HEG limit \xcref{LDA;X}. \Cref{eq:fxlta} has been tested on atoms (total and exchange energy) and molecules (atomization energy) for various values of the parameter $x$, and with or without correlation (e.g., \xcref{MGGA;C;hLTAPW} that also uses \cref{eq:nxlta}).
+It was shown that choosing $x=1/2$ (\xcref{MGGA;X;hLTA}) and adding \xcref{MGGA;C;hLTAPW} for correlation leads to a mean error for the atomization energy of molecules that is one third of the mean error obtained with LDA.
+This error is, however, still much larger than the errors from standard GGA functionals like BLYP (\xcref{GGA;X;B88} + \xcref{GGA;C;LYP}) or PBE (\xcref{GGA;X;PBE} + \xcref{GGA;C;PBE}).

 \xclabel{MGGA;X;mTASK}{2021}{Neupane2021:063803} \xcref{MGGA;X;TASK} has been shown to be accurate for the band gap of bulk solids, however further improvement for 1D and 2D systems is needed, since band gaps for these systems are still too small when compared to reference results.
-To achieve this goal, two modifications in \xcref{MGGA;X;TASK} were made to enhance the nonlocality.
-The first one consists of choosing an upper bound for $F_\text{x}$ that is less tight: $h_{\text{x}}^0=1.29$ (1.174 in \xcref{MGGA;X;TASK}) in \cref{eq:ftask}.
-The second modification is an adjustment of the large-$\alpha_\sigma$ limit of $f(\alpha_\sigma)$ (\cref{eq:task-f}): $f(\alpha_{\sigma}\to\infty)=-3.5$ ($-3$ in \xcref{MGGA;X;TASK}).
+To achieve this goal, two modifications in \xcref{MGGA;X;TASK} were made to enhance the nonlocality: (i)~choosing an upper bound for $F_\text{x}$ that is less tight, $h_{\text{x}}^0=1.29$ (1.174 in \xcref{MGGA;X;TASK}) in \cref{eq:ftask}; and (ii)~adjusting the large-$\alpha_\sigma$ limit of $f(\alpha_\sigma)$ (\cref{eq:task-f}) to $f(\alpha_{\sigma}\to\infty)=-3.5$ ($-3$ in \xcref{MGGA;X;TASK}).
 Because of these changes, the coefficients $a_i$ and $b_i$ in \cref{eq:task-h,eq:task-f} had to be recalculated, and the new values are given by $a_0=0.924374$, $a_1=-0.09276847$, $a_2=-0.017143$, $b_0=-0.639572$, $b_1=-2.087488$, $b_2=-0.625$, $b_3=-0.162512$, and $b_4=0.014572$.
 The functional \xcref{MGGA;X;mTASK} provides band gaps of low-dimensional systems that are slightly larger compared to those of \xcref{MGGA;X;TASK} and closer to reference results.\cite{Tran2021:104103}

 \xclabel{MGGA;X;MCML}{2021}{Brown2021:2004} The analytical form chosen by \citet{Brown2021:2004} for this functional is given by \cref{eq:mBEEF} of \xcref{MGGA;X;mBEEF}.
 As in \xcref{MGGA;X;mBEEF}, $q=\kappa^{\text{PBE}}/\mu^{\text{GE}}=6.5124$ in \cref{eq:beeft}, so that the enhancement factor of \xcref{GGA;X;PBE;sol} is recovered.
 However, $b=4.0$ in \cref{eq:ms0f}, as in \xcref{MGGA;X;MS2}.
 Finally, the 64 linear parameters $a_{mn}$ ($M=N=7$ in \cref{eq:mBEEF}) were determined from a fit to reference data of various molecular and solid-state properties, while constraining three conditions: the HEG limit of \xcref{LDA;X}, the second-order density-gradient expansion, and the correct exchange energy of the H atom.